cdmckay/cdmckay.github.io/_posts/2003-12-03-almost-healed.md

 layout: post
 title: "Almost Healed"
 date: 2003-12-03 19:15:00
+comments:
+  - author: tiemann
+    date: 2003-12-07 09:49 am (UTC)
+    title: Me?
+    content: |-
+      couldn't be.
+      sometimes all you want to do is quote lyrics.
+But they never feel the same in review.
+A journal isn't there for intellectual competition.
+Last night we were at coreys house for leafs game. but his uncles were there so I had to sit on a table. good ol' corey.
 ---

 Well I'm almost completely healed these days.
 My gums are still slightly pained but nothing I can't handle.
 I can eat almost everything I did before I was sick and I'm sleeping fine (that is, without the aid of six ACCs.)
 I think the most interesting thing that came out of being as sick as I was for that week, other than the realization that being terminally ill would be really really depressing, was that for the first time since who knows when I wasn't obsessed with girls.
 That's right.
 I was in so much pain that I couldn't even think about girls.
 And I <b>always</b> think about girls.
 What's even better, is that I don't miss it.
 I don't care.
 It's not that I don't want a girlfriend and that I'll avoid it.
 That's not it at all.
 It's just that I'm not going to be crazy about it.
 It's a strangely liberated feeling.